arepnovs/Lem-in/README.md

 4. No traffic jams

-5. Any non compliant or empty lines will automatically stop the ant farm’s reading and display error message
+5. Any non compliant or empty lines will automatically stop the ant farm’s reading and program displays error message

 6. In no way can your program quit in an unexpected manner (segfault, bus error, double free, etc)